CONVEX

 What Is Convexity Hedging?

-Convexity hedging is the forced, mechanical rebalancing of interest rate risk by holders of mortgage-backed securities (MBS) — instruments that carry negative convexity.
-Unlike standard bonds, where duration (price sensitivity to rate changes) behaves predictably, MBS holders face a shape-shifting risk profile: when rates rise, homeowners prepay less (extending the bond's duration), and when rates fall, homeowners refinance faster (shortening duration).
-This asymmetric behavior forces institutional holders like banks, insurance companies, and the GSEs (Fannie Mae, Freddie Mac) to constantly adjust their hedges using Treasury bonds and interest rate swaps.
+Convexity hedging is the forced, mechanical rebalancing of interest rate risk by holders of mortgage-backed securities (MBS), instruments that carry negative convexity.
+Unlike standard bonds, where duration (price sensitivity to rate changes) behaves predictably and symmetrically, MBS holders face a shape-shifting risk profile driven entirely by homeowner behavior.
+When rates rise, homeowners prepay less and stay in their mortgages longer, extending the bond's effective duration.
+When rates fall, homeowners refinance faster, shortening duration.
+This asymmetric, path-dependent behavior means large institutional holders, banks, insurance companies, the GSEs (Fannie Mae, Freddie Mac), and historically the Federal Reserve, must constantly rebalance their duration exposure using Treasury bonds and interest rate swaps.

 Why It Matters for Traders